railsware/js-routes/Readme.md

 There are some alternatives available.
 Most of them has only basic feature and don't reach the level of quality I accept.
 Advantages of this one are:

-* Rails3 & Rails4 support
+* Rails 3-5 support
 * Rich options set
+* Full rails compatibility
 * Support Rails `#to_param` convention for seo optimized paths
 * Well tested